fenago/python-journey/md/Lab_11.md

 This example is somewhat contrived.
 You probably won't be saving the state of the top-level variables of your interactive mode very often.

-A real-life application is an extension of the cache example given in [chapter
-7].
-In that chapter, you called a function that performed a time-intensive calculation based on its three arguments.
-During the course of a program run, many of your calls to that function ended up using the same set of arguments.
-You were able to obtain a significant performance improvement by caching the results in a dictionary, keyed by the arguments that produced them.
-But it was also the case that many sessions of this program were being run many times over the course of days, weeks, and months.
-Therefore, by pickling the cache, you can avoid having to start over with every session.
-Here is a pared-down version of the module you might use for this purpose.